Sonat-Consulting/fagdag-kotlin-boc-agent/README.md

 The game we are playing is called Get1000.

-It consists of a series of 9 consecutive dice rolls.
+The game consists of a series of rounds, each with 9 consecutive dice rolls.

 For each roll players simultaneously place the number of eyes in a 3x3 grid.